PhilT/machines/README.md

-Machines - A working Ubuntu system in 10 minutes
+Machines - A custom Ubuntu system in less than 15 minutes
 ===========================================================

 Setup Ubuntu development and server **Machines** locally or in the cloud for hosting and developing in Ruby, Rails and related environments.